Zimbwa03/NeuroNet/replit.md

 ## Overview

-This is a full-stack web application for NeuroNet AI Solutions, a professional AI consulting and automation company based in Zimbabwe.
-The application serves as a comprehensive business website with contact management capabilities, built using modern web technologies.
+This is a full-stack web application for NeuroNet AI Solutions, a professional AI consulting and automation company.
+The application serves as a comprehensive business website with contact management capabilities, AI chatbot integration, analytics tracking, and email automation features.
+Built using modern web technologies.

+**Note**: This is NOT a calculator application as mentioned in some descriptions, but rather a complete business website for an AI consulting company.

 ## User Preferences